FAQs

 According to Merriam-Webster, the prefix "hyl-" or "hylo-" means "wood" or "matter."
 Also from Merriam-Webster, the suffix "-osis" means a "process" or "increase".

 Therefore, hylosis could be interpreted as the process of turning the thoughts from your mind into physical matter with material made of wood.
-"From mind into matter."
+Such as: a book!
 Or, taking a little more creative license with it, it could mean something that increasingly matters, such as preserving the human voice in the coming tsunami of AI-generated media.